jbengtsson/thor-scsi-lib/README.rst

   .. image:: images/H_2.png

 for *linear optics design*; i.e., for a *bare lattice* with *mid-plane symmetry*.
-Hence, the one thing we did find useful – for a realistic on-line model, having already implemented one as a sci fellow at CERN in the late 1980s – and adopted for the ALS on-line model was the implementation of the beam dynamics model as an extension of the *standard procedures & functions* for the *Pascal-S compiler/interpreter* by N. Wirth; architected as a Pascal software library/module:
+Hence, the one thing we did find useful – for a realistic on-line model, having already implemented one as a sci fellow for LEAR, CERN, in the late 1980s – and adopted for the ALS on-line model was the implementation of the beam dynamics model as an extension of the *standard procedures & functions* for the *Pascal-S compiler/interpreter* by N. Wirth; architected as a Pascal software library/module:

   M\.
 Rees, D\.
 Robson *Practical Compiling with Pascal-S* `(Addison-Wesley, 1988).`_